 Many batteries do not have Peukert's exponent available in specification.
 But sometimes they have tables giving different run times at different discharge rates, or a graph of discharge rates against run times.
 Peukert's exponent can be calculated from these graphs or tables, or by running two discharge tests at two different discharge rates.
-Calculator below helps to do it
+The calculator below helps to do it:

 Now, what is Peukert's capacity?

-Peukert Capacity is the capacity of the battery measured at 1 amp discharge rate.
+Peukert's capacity is the capacity of the battery measured at 1 amp discharge rate.
 Batteries are rarely specified with Peukert capacity.
 Battery manufacturers rate capacity of their batteries at very low rates of discharge, as they last longer and get higher readings that way.
-This is known as "hour" rate, for example 100Ahrs at 10 hours.
-If not specified, manufacturers commonly rate batteries at 20 hour discharge or 0.05C.
+This is known as the "hour" rate, for example 100Ahrs at 10 hours.
+If not specified, manufacturers commonly rate batteries at the 20-hour discharge rate or 0.05C.

-Knowing the hour rate of your battery, its specified capacity and Peukert's exponent you can calculate Peukert capacity using the following formula
+Knowing the hour rate of your battery, its specified capacity and Peukert's exponent. you can calculate the Peukert capacity using the following formula

 C – the specified capacity of the battery (at the specified hour rating)

 n – Peukert's exponent

 R – the hour rating (ie 20 for 20 hours, or 10 for 10 hours etc)

 This link provides more information on the subject.